The 7 Best Ways to Connect with Your Top Sales Leads

 This "persona" is someone who is most likely to buy from you and is your best type of customer.

-Your most qualified sales leads are the people you need to be spending your most your time and energy on.
-They are the people you need to be effectively prospecting so you can lead them down a well put-together sales funnel, to ultimately become your best client.
+Your most qualified sales leads are the people you need to be spending most of your time and energy on.
+They are the people you need to be effectively prospecting so you can lead them down a well-put-together sales funnel, to ultimately become your best client.

 If you have already identified who your most qualified sales leads are, then you will already know:

 - What they care most about